RiskyWilhelm/full-fitment-school-frontend/README.md

 * `RUN!!`

 ## Front-end
 Vue 3 is used for front-end.
 Fetch is used to call backend API data.
-The homepage is currently blank.
-Future actions are noted on the About page.
-CRUD operations are available in the Posts link.
-It is located in the Vue frontend `02-vue-frontend` folder. `Composition API` is used in all Vue scripts.

 ### For frontend setup